 I would enjoy seeing not only the colonial architecture, something I have enjoyed in so many places, but those classic cars will be fun to photograph as well.

-Outside of Havana, I don’t know where I will go.
-I have some ideas, nothing certain.
+Outside of Havana, I don't know where I will go.
+I have some ideas, nothing concrete.

 I'll figure it out at some point.

 I know it's easy to get there from Colombia, my current home.

 If I wanted to be spontaneous and leave from Bogotá to Havana on Super Bowl Sunday, I'd pay about $500 on Copa Airlines.
 That's about right.
 I've seen it as low as $400 from Medellín to Havana.

 Once you get there, I hear it's easy to get by on a budget.
 My friend Laz recently told me he had no problems finding Cuban pesos when he needed them, which meant cheaper food and drink.